 Understanding the search of person laws in Connecticut can get complicated.
 Below is a comprehensive list of these laws.
 This can help you understand when searches are legal and when they are illegal.
-For further assistance, you can contact our office at 203-925-9200.

 State vs. Dukes

 When officers have probable cause to make an arrest, they can lawfully search the person.
 They can do this pursuant to the search incident to arrest exception to the warrant requirement.
 State vs. Dukes, 209 Conn.
 98 (1988).
 An officer can stop a suspect if they have a reasonable and articulable suspicion that the individual has committed or will commit a crime.
 Trine, 236 Conn. at 223.
 When determining if a police officer has a reasonable and articulable suspicion, the court applies a “totality of the circumstances test.”
 State vs. Clark, 255 Conn.
 268 (2001).

 State vs. Clark